Aeolian Hall (689 Fifth Avenue) - New York City

 2 manuals, 19 stops, 10 ranks

-This organ was located on the Second Floor.
+This organ was installed on the Second Floor.
 When the organ was sold in 1911 to Mr. Roy E. Sturtevant of Lake Forest, Illinois, the stop tablets were "corrected" to the Aeolian standard style (String F, Flute High, etc.).

 Manuale I – 61 notes, enclosed